queryluke/masseffect-5e-data/data/powers/sabotage.md

 Target a ranged weapon you can see within range and sabotage its internal systems.
 The next attack made with the target weapon has disadvantage.

-Casting sabotage does not break tactical cloak, and creatures are unaware of the casting of this spell.
+Casting sabotage does not break tactical cloak, and creatures are unaware of the casting of this power.

-If the weapon is integrated into a synthetic creature, such as an atlas mech's mass accelerator cannon or a drone's particle rifle, this spell has no effect unless the creature fails an Intelligence saving throw.
-Whether or not the synthetic creature succeeds on this saving throw, it becomes aware that it has been targeted by a spell.
+If the weapon is integrated into a synthetic creature, such as an atlas mech's mass accelerator cannon or a drone's particle rifle, this power has no effect unless the creature fails an Intelligence saving throw.
+Whether or not the synthetic creature succeeds on this saving throw, it becomes aware that it has been targeted by a power.

-__At Higher Levels__: When you cast this spell using a spell slot of 2nd level or higher, you can target 2 additional weapons for each spell slot above the 1st.
+__At Higher Levels__: When you cast this power using a power slot of 2nd level or higher, you can target 2 additional weapons for each power slot above the 1st.